 Hall Director Job Description

 The undergraduate hall director lives in an apartment in a residence hall and has the responsibility for the day-to-day operation of the residence hall.
-He/she has specific responsibilities such as distributing keys, giving direction to resident advisors, maintaining safety procedures, working closely with personnel from Buildings & Grounds, supporting the objectives of Bluffton University and responding to student concerns.
+The hall director has specific responsibilities such as distributing keys, giving direction to resident advisors, advising hall association, maintaining safety procedures, working closely with personnel from Buildings & Grounds, supporting the objectives of Bluffton University, and responding to student concerns.